Avoid future disputes with clear and compliant employment contracts.

 Developing PDs can be time consuming but their benefits are many.
 By outsourcing these to Industryus HR, the job is done quickly and professionally, without pulling valuable resources from your teams into the project.
 Where organisations have a preferred template, we are able to work with it.
 Otherwise, we can suggest a suitable one for you.

-Contact us today, and we can talk you through the available options for your workplace.
+Contact us to book in a free 30 minute consultation, where a HR specialist can talk you through the available options for your workplace.